javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 There's a trick to split CPU-hungry task using `setTimeout`.

 For instance, syntax highlighting script (used to colorize code examples on this page) is quite CPU-heavy.
-To hightlight the code, it performs the analysis, creates many colored elements, adds them to the document -- for a big text that takes a lot.
+To highlight the code, it performs the analysis, creates many colored elements, adds them to the document -- for a big text that takes a lot.
 It may even cause the browser to "hang", that's unacceptable.

 So we can split the long text to pieces.
 First 100 lines, then plan another 100 lines using `setTimeout(...,0)`, and so on.